ibm-cloud-docs/ContinuousDelivery/toolchains_iam_security.md

 You can assign a new user access to all of the toolchains in your resource group.

-1. Go to **Manage** &gt; **Access (IAM)**, and select **Users**.
+1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and select **Users**.
 2. Click **Invite users**.
 3. Specify the email address of the user that you want to invite.
-4. In the **Access** section, expand the **Services** option.
+4. In the **Assign users additional access** section, click **IAM services**.
-5. Choose to assign access to a **Resource group** and select the resource group that contains the toolchains.
+5. Choose to assign access to the **Toolchain** service within **All resource groups**.
-6. Select **Viewer** (or higher) access to provide the user with access to create, view, edit, or delete toolchains within the resource group.
+6. In the **Platform access** section, select **Viewer** (or higher) access to provide the user with access to view toolchain service instances from the platform, perform platform actions that are required to configure and operate toolchain service instances, and assign access policies to other users.
-7. Select the **Toolchain** service.
-8. Select the **Editor** role to provide the user with access to create, view, edit, or delete toolchains within the resource group.
+7. In the **Resource group access** section, select the **Editor** role to provide the user with access to create, view, edit, or delete the toolchain service from resource groups.
 Select the **Viewer** role to provide the user with access to view toolchains only or to run delivery pipelines.
+8. Click **Add**
-9. Click **Invite users**.
+9. Click **Invite**.

-Depending on their role, the new user can now work with all of the toolchains within the specified resource group.
+Depending on their role, the new user can now work with all of the toolchains within the specified resource groups.
 They can add tool integrations, modify and run pipelines, and use the Eclipse Orion {{site.data.keyword.webide}}.

 ## Assigning access to existing users